therealseeds/seeds-sdk-ios/README.md

-# Seeds
+# Seeds iOS SDK

-[Seeds](http://www.playseeds.com) makes your users more likely to spend money on your digital product through social good.
-The SDK implements this with an interstitial (popup) system, event tracking analytics, and a recommendation algorithm.
+Increase your revenue (and so much more) with the power of social good by integrating Seeds into your app!
+If you have any questions regarding your specific setup, feel free to contact our team through the website chat.

+We’re so happy you’re here!

 ## The following platforms are now available:

 - [Unity SDK](https://github.com/therealseeds/seeds-sdk-unity)
 - [iOS](https://github.com/therealseeds/seeds-sdk-ios)
 - [Android](https://github.com/therealseeds/seeds-sdk-android)
 - [API](https://github.com/therealseeds/seeds-public-api)

 ## Pull requests welcome

 We're built on open source and welcome bug fixes and other contributions.

-# The Seeds iOS SDK

 ## Pre-integration checklist

-Check that you have everything set up for Seeds integration:
+Before beginning the integration, please take care of all of the below:

-- A Seeds account - [Create it here](https://www.playseeds.com/) if you haven't done so yet
+- Create a Seeds account [here](http://www.playseeds.com/) if you haven't already done so

-- A registered app with at least one campaign

-- [The Dashboard tab](https://developers.playseeds.com/index.html) shows a list of your apps and the campaigns they contain.
-If you haven't received your final campaigns yet from us, you can start with the default example-campaign campaign.
+- The [Dashboard](https://developers.playseeds.com/index.html) tab shows a list of your apps and the campaigns they contain.
+You can start with the default example-campaign, and we’ll add your final campaigns automatically.

-- You have chosen one or more locations in the app where you want to show the interstitials.
-[Click here](https://developers.playseeds.com/docs/best-practices.html) to see our best placement guide.

-- You have familiarized yourself with the example integration. [iOS Example Integration](https://github.com/therealseeds/seeds-sdk-ios/tree/master/Demo) shows a complete Seeds integration in action, and it's good to have it available as a reference when you are working on the integration.
+- Familiarize yourself with the [iOS Example Integration](https://github.com/therealseeds/seeds-sdk-ios/tree/master/Example), which shows a complete Seeds integration in action.
+It’s good to have on hand as a reference if needed.

 ## Installation

-We recommend using CocoaPods for adding the Seeds SDK to your app because it makes it easy to update the Seeds SDK in the future.
-Add the following to the Podfile in your project root directory:
+We recommend using CocoaPods to add the Seeds SDK to your app because it makes it easy to update the Seeds SDK in the future.
+Please add the following to the Podfile in your project root directory:

 ```
 target '<Target_Name>' do